Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Introduction

-Estimating standard errors based on one of the existing methods does not provide satisfactory results in the data scenarios of our interest.
-Focusing on typical social-epidemiological data to which exponential semi-variogram models are to be fitted, we need a standard error estimation tool that \begin{enumerate} \item works under as few distributional assumptions as possible, \item is based on the commonly used and computationally feasible WLS model fitting approach, \item is applicable to data with sample sizes of about 500 to 2000 and little or no control over the sampling design. \end{enumerate}
+A difficulty associated with the used of bootstrap methods to estimate the uncertainty of parameter estimates is that the fitting of a parametric model to an empirical semi-variogram requires tuning of metaparameters and a visual check of the fit.
+The latter cannot be performed by a bootstrap and may lead to an overestimation of the the variability of estimates.
+It follows that estimating standard errors based on one of the existing methods does not provide satisfactory results in the data scenarios of our interest.

-Given the limitation of existing methods in this context we propose a generalized bootstrap with filtering based on the original generalized bootstrap by Olea and Pardo-Ig\'{u}zquiza \cite{olea2011generalized} using WLS rather than GLS.
+Focusing on typical social epidemiological data to which exponential semi-variogram models are to be fitted, we need a standard error estimation tool that \begin{enumerate} \item works under as few distributional assumptions as possible, \item is based on the commonly used and computationally feasible WLS model fitting approach, \item is applicable to data with sample sizes of about 500 to 2000 and little or no control over the sampling design, \item is less biased and more stable that the methods available. \end{enumerate}

-To compensate for the higher variance of the standard error estimator when using WLS for the parameter estimation, the generalized bootstrap procedure is extended by a filter.
-The filter evaluates each bootstrap estimate and excludes results of a bootstrap estimation if the semi-variogram model fitting algorithm with WLS is suspected to have not converged.
+We propose to use the generalized bootstrap by Olea and Pardo-Ig\'{u}zquiza \cite{olea2011generalized} using WLS rather than GLS for standard error estimation.
+To compensate for the higher variance of the standard error estimator that is observed in simulations representing the scenarios of our interest, the generalized bootstrap procedure is extended by a filter.
+The filter evaluates each bootstrap estimate and excludes results of a bootstrap estimation if the semi-variogram model fitting algorithm is suspected to have not converged or provides an estimate which is a poor fit of the empirical semi-variogram.
 Two filter options are presented and evaluated: the check-based filtering and the quantile-based filtering.